About Mission statement

 Keynote14–16 November 2024 |

-Marian Dörk will participate in the Cultural Heritage Data & Power conference in Marburg and give a presentation about the power of interactivity in data visualization. |
+Marian Dörk participates in the Cultural Heritage Data & Power conference in Marburg and gives a presentation about the power of interactivity in data visualization. |

 Exhibition27–29 May 2024 |